 Need to leave early?
 Please let the teacher know so that they are not concerned when you leave early.
 Make sure to give yourself a short rest before you go and to leave at a time that is appropriate for your body, meaning after the proper counter poses have been done and both sides of the body have been addressed equally (ex. don’t leave after twisting on just one side).

 What are props for?
 Props are meant to enhance a student’s experience of a posture.
 They can be helpful to support more ease and alignment in the poses and are also necessary for restorative yoga where they take over the work for the muscles.
-Give them a try and then choose whether or not they are helpful for you.
+Give them a try, then choose whether they are helpful for you.
 Our teachers can help to assist you in how to use them properly.

 I left something behind.
 Can you help me find it?
 We have a lost and found in the check in area.
 We will hold belongings here until the first of each month.
 At that time we will empty the lost and found and donate items to the Salvation Army.
-If you leave behind something valuable give us a call (802-343-8119) OR if your message requires a more immediate response, please email email@example.com
+If you leave behind something valuable, please email firstname.lastname@example.org

 How often should I practice yoga?
-As often as possible!
-Even if you spend only 10-15 per days stretching or practicing conscious breathwork, you’ll notice the benefits of your effort!
+We recommend starting with one class a week and working up to two classes a week.
+That being said, even if you spend only 10-15 minutes per day stretching or practicing conscious breath work, you’ll notice the benefits of your effort!
 Consistency is the key.
-After about four classes, things will begin to click.